julianeisel/bWidgets/docs/mainpage.md

   Every user has a different taste when it comes to visual style of UI elements.
   While some like a modern "flat" style, others can't stand it and prefer more classic ones.<br/>
-  Even though there are _many_ theme options in Blender, the system is not flexible enough to satisfy the full variety of tastes our users have.
-Adding more theme options is not an options, there already are way too many (see [T45352](https://developer.blender.org/T45352)).
-We need to rethink our approach to theming completely.
+  Even though there are _many_ theme options in Blender, the looks it can achieve are rather limited.
+Adding more theme settings is not an option, there already are way too many (see [T45352](https://developer.blender.org/T45352)).
+  Instead we should rethink our approach to theming completely.

   bWidgets supports style presets, which would be the base of a much deeper integrated theme system.
-Style support was developed with the goal to support style sheet languages, namely CSS, in mind.
+Styles were developed with the goal to support style sheet languages - namely CSS - in mind.
 Check the [Current Features](#current_features) section to see examples of CSS styles in the bWidgets Demo application.<br/>
   With these CSS styles as a core, themes would have much more control over the